BradWangW/facial_recog_202108/README.md

+# Facial recognition model
-# This is a facial recognition model, and the following is a file guide.\
+This is a facial recognition model, and the following is a file guide.\

 Model - the summary and testing notebook for the final model\
 Design - learning pipeline of the model\